Parashar365D/Girlish-Glam/README.md

-Sure, here is the content formatted for a `README.md` file:

----

 # Girlish Glam

 Girlish Glam is a beauty product e-commerce website.
 It is made using MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS).
 User can view, search and buy products whereas admin will be able to manage the listing of products.